Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Introduction

-\heading{Deployment Scenarios} \sys produces as output either a vulnerability-free version of a software component it takes as input (Fig.~\ref{fig:system-overview}) or a message that it cannot operate on its input component---for example, because the original component falls outside its regeneration scope. \sys is distinct from an approach where a developer gives a component directly to the LLM, tasking the LLM to generate a vulnerability-free version of the component (\cref{sec:eval-naive}).
+\heading{Deployment scenarios} \sys produces as output either a vulnerability-free version of a software component it takes as input (Fig.~\ref{fig:system-overview}) or a message that it cannot operate on its input component---for example, because the original component falls outside its regeneration scope.

 \sys can be applied at various stages of the software lifecycle.
 During development, it can regenerate software dependencies to reduce the risk of developer-targeted attacks.
-In continuous integration workflows, it can be applied to release checkpoints to ensure that all dependencies are regenerated before deployment to production environments. \sys can also be applied selectively, only regenerating dependencies with new updates.
+In continuous integration workflows, it can be applied to release checkpoints to ensure that all dependencies are regenerated before deployment to production environments.
+It can also be applied selectively, regenerating only before release and deployment.
+The current version of \sys targets dependencies that sit at the leaf nodes of the dependency graph, as they usually implement well-defined functionality and are ubiquitous across applications within an ecosystem~\cite{ev:eurosec:2022}.

-\heading{Evaluation Overview} Applied to several real-world supply-chain attacks, \sys regenerates new versions of these components that re-implement the core computation, pass developer tests, support client applications, but---crucially---discard any malicious behavior present in the original component~(\cref{sec:eval-security}). \sys correctly regenerates 72 out of 155 libraries, confirmed by 100\% of developer-provided tests and by manual inspection, and exits early on the remaining 83, after it detects that the source component falls outside its regeneration capabilities~(\cref{sec:correctness}).
-On average, \sys's library regeneration completes in 148.24s and costs \$0.60.
+\heading{Evaluation overview} Applied to several real-world supply-chain attacks, \sys regenerates new versions of these components that re-implement the core computation, pass developer tests, support client applications, and---crucially---eliminate any malicious behavior present in the original component~(\cref{sec:eval-security}). \sys correctly regenerates \sysCorrectLibs out of \totalLibs components, confirmed by 100\% of developer-provided tests and by manual inspection, and exits early on the remaining 61, after it detects that the source component falls outside its regeneration capabilities~(\cref{sec:correctness}).
+On average, \sys's component regeneration completes in 30m and costs less than \$0.10.

-\heading{Paper Outline and Contributions} The paper starts with an example of a stealthy supply-chain attack~\sx{sec:example} and the key challenges involved in detection and mitigation.
-It then discusses the model of threats \sys protects against~\sx{sec:threat-model}, before presenting an overview of \sys~\sx{sec:overview} outlining \sys's key contributions:
+\heading{Paper outline and contributions} The paper starts with an example of a stealthy supply-chain attack~\sx{sec:example} and the key challenges involved in detection and mitigation.
+It then discusses the threat model \sys protects against~\sx{sec:threat-model}, before presenting an overview of the system~\sx{sec:overview} outlining its key contributions: